Stock market today: Asian stocks slide after Wall Street tech selloff - ExBulletin

 TOKYO (AP) Asian stocks fell on Thursday after strong selling in big-name tech stocks pushed benchmarks lower on Wall Street.

-Markets fell across the region and US futures also declined.
+Shares fell in Tokyo, Hong Kong, Seoul and Sydney but rose in Shanghai.
+US futures were lower.
 Oil prices have fallen.

 The declines came despite a sharp upward revision to Japan’s estimated economic growth rate for the January-March quarter, to 2.7%.
 This was above what analysts had expected.

 On Wednesday, US stocks drifted to a mixed close as declines in Microsoft and other tech stocks eclipsed gains for much of the rest of the market.
-It’s a turnaround from much of this year, when enthusiasm for artificial intelligence and hopes for an end to interest rate hikes boosted the tech sector.
+It’s a reversal from much of this year, as the excitement over artificial intelligence and hopes of an end to interest rate hikes supported the technology sector.

 The Japanese economy has been recovering since the lifting of restrictions linked to the coronavirus pandemic.
 The nation has seen a return of tourists, as well as other economic activities.